baileydunning/blm-spider/README.md

 This will crawl the BLM site and update `data/blm-campsites.json`.

 ### Schedule automatic updates
-A cron job is set up in `src/cron.ts` to run every 2 weeks.
+A cron job is set up in `src/cron.ts` to run every week.